iandioch/adapt/yesno/README.md

 Irish has no words for "yes" or "no".
 When asked `Are you X?`, you would reply `(I) am` or `(I) am not`.
 In this directory is a tool that, when given a question, creates a report as to the verb form that should be used when responding.

+Read [the blog post I wrote about this module](http://mycode.doesnot.run/2018/08/15/yes-no/) for an introduction to the problem and a summary of what this module does.

 # Setup

 ## Dependencies